 Danette (Riehle) Gioia (class of 1998) was the defensive anchor on the pitch as UChicago women's soccer rose to compete at the national level.
 A fiercely competitive center back, she played on teams that won the program's first University Athletic Association (UAA) championship in 1994 and another in 1996.
 The Maroons received their first NCAA tournament bid in 1996 and advanced to the Final Four.
 In 1997, Riehle Gioia earned First Team All-Region and First Team All-UAA honors while leading the team to a second-consecutive NCAA appearance.
 Of the team's 53 wins in her four years, 38 were shutouts.
 All told, UChicago won 73 percent of their matches in that time.

 Rob Tamillow (class of 2006) was a dominating presence on the UChicago football defensive line.
 His 56 career tackles for loss are the most in school history by 13, and his 28 career sacks rank second all-time.
 Overall, Tamillow also totaled 161 tackles and blocked six kicks.
 In the single-season records, he owns the top marks in sacks (12 twice) and tackles for loss (24 and 21).
-Tamillow's standout senior season in 2005 resulted in All-America, All-Region and University Athletic Association (UAA) Defensive MVP honors, as well as an Aztec Bowl invitation.
+Tamillow's standout senior season in 2005 resulted in All-American, All-Region and University Athletic Association (UAA) Defensive MVP honors, as well as an Aztec Bowl invitation.
 Tamillow was a three-time All-UAA selection and led the Maroons to the 2005 UAA title.
 He concluded his career by receiving the Stagg Medal.

 Inductees were selected by a committee composed of University of Chicago faculty, staff, alumni and Athletics Hall of Fame members.
 Twenty-five individuals were chosen for the inaugural class in 2003.
 A maximum of five individuals can selected on an annual basis.